Meikayla Moore: Senior

 Moore made her senior debut for the Football Ferns as a substitute in the 4–0 win over China on 26 September 2013 in the Valais Cup final.

 In March 2014, she then took part in the 2014 Cyprus Cup, where New Zealand won the match for 11th place against Finland.
 Two months later, she took part in the 2014 Oceania Championship, where Moore played in three matches.
 On 14 May 2015, she was called up to New Zealand's squad at the 2015 FIFA World Cup in Canada.
 She was also nominated for the 2016 Olympic Games.
 She was substituted on in the 90th minute in the 1–0 win against Colombia.

 She became a regular player from the 2017 Cyprus Cup onwards.
 On 10 June 2018, she scored her first goal for the senior national team in a 3–1 defeat against Asian champions Japan.

 At the 2018 Oceania Championship, she played in four of the five games and scored two goals.
 As tournament winners, New Zealand qualified for the 2019 World Cup and the 2020 Summer Olympics.

 In April 2019, Moore was named to the final 23-player squad for the 2019 FIFA World Cup, however while in France training before the tournament started, Moore snapped her Achilles.
 At the 2020 Olympic Games in Tokyo, which were postponed by a year due to the COVID-19 pandemic, she played in two of the three games.

-On 20 February 2022, Moore scored a hat-trick of own goals in a match against the United States at the SheBelieves Cup.
+On 20 February 2022, Moore scored a perfect hat-trick of own goals in a match against the United States at the SheBelieves Cup.
 Moore is believed to be the second player after Stan Van den Buys to score three own goals (although, as some sources mention, the third of Van den Buys's own goals was technically scored by Johan Walem, who touched the ball prior to it crossing the goal line after the ball was directed into goal by Van den Buys).
 ESPN reported that only the third goal was due to an obvious error, an ill-timed clearance kicking it into the goal.
 For the first, her block of a shot from wide bounced back into the net, and for the second, the ball hit her face to deflect into the net.
 United States coach, Vlatko Andonovski, said it was unfortunate that Moore was so unlucky, adding that "she's incredible and ... her positioning was very [good]".

 In June 2023, Moore, Ava Collins, and Kate Taylor were named as reserve players for the 2023 FIFA World Cup.
 However, Moore declined to join the squad as a reserve player and Grace Wisnewski was called up as a reserve player instead.

 On 4 July 2024, Moore was called up to the New Zealand squad for the 2024 Summer Olympics.